-This break, that can be crossed only by a zodiak, offers the perfect occasion to visit the wonderful reef outside the lagoon.
+This passage, which can be passed only by a dinghy, offers a great opportunity to see the beautiful coral reef outside the lagoon.

-- As part of the Safari also Beacon Rock is visited.
-This reef is located at the southernmost point of the vast coral reefs of Shaab Mahmoud.
+- This reef is located at the southernmost point of the extensive coral reef of Shaab Mahmud.

-- In an unhappy night of the year 1876, the cargo ship Dunraven who was traveling from Bombay to Newcastle, hit the reef.
-After the massive collision, the ship sank immediately and broke into two large parts, which are today on the reef Beacon Rock in 18 and 28 meters depth
+- On an unfortunate night in 1876, the freighter Dunraven, which was on its way from Bombay to Newcastle, ran aground on this reef.
+After the massive impact, the ship sank immediately and broke into two large pieces, which today lie on the reef of Beacon Rock at depths of 18 and 28 meters.